ignYoqzii/StarZUtilities/README.md

 # StarZUtilities
-A All-in-one Windows utility tool for you computer.
+An All-in-one Windows utility tool for you computer.